 \section{Conclusion}

-The lightcurves of eclipsing binary systems have a well defined periodic variability.
-However, in close binary systems these variations may be superimposed with changes in the intensity due to reasons such as tidal disruptions, long lived spots, turbulent mass exchanges or intrinsic stellar dynamics~\citep{fabry2022modeling, fabry2023modeling, cherepashchuk2022close}.
+The light curves of eclipsing binary stars have a well defined periodic variability.
+However, in close binary stars these variations may be superimposed with changes in the intensity due to reasons such as tidal disruptions, long lived spots, turbulent mass exchanges or intrinsic stellar dynamics~\citep{fabry2022modeling, fabry2023modeling, cherepashchuk2022close}.
 Each of these can result in nonlinear fluctuations in the light intensity measured from these stars.
-The differences in the nature of these intensity fluctuations are captured using the recurrence measures such as RR, DET, LM and ENT.
-A new morphology parameter is introduced that contains information on the underlying dynamics as captured through its recurrences.
+In this study, the differences in the nature of these intensity fluctuations are captured by reconstructing the dynamics and using the recurrence measures such as RR, $DET$, LM and $ENT$.
+A new morphology parameter is introduced that contains information on the underlying dynamics as captured through its recurrence patterns.
 This DDM parameter offers an alternate classification scheme for close binary stars.
 In addition, this method is based on the analysis of $\sim$3000 points of the light curve and is hence computationally efficient for large data sets.
 Further, analysis with light curves with larger number of points or averaging multiple segments of $\sim$3000 points from various epochs, do not appreciably change our results.

 With highly sensitive light curves available from telescopes such as Kepler and TESS, our understanding of the variability of close binary stars has improved considerably.
 Recent studies have shown non trivial patterns in the variations of eclipse times as well as in the O' Connell effect (uneven amplitudes for out of eclipse maxima)~\citep{tran2013anticorrelated, wang2015flip, knote2022characteristics}.
-These indicate that the dynamics beyond periodic fluctuations in eclipsing binaries is significant, and quantifying these may be crucial in increasing our understanding of the underlying mechanism causing these.
-Past work has shown that metrics derived from nonlinear time series analysis may be closely related to the morphology and other related astrophysical parameters derived from close binaries \citep{George2019,George2020a}.
-This work goes a step further by defining a new parameter which can identify close binary stars exhibiting similar nonlinear dynamics.
-Hence, our method, based on nonlinear analysis of lightcurves, introduces a new approach towards classification of close binary systems.
+These indicate that the dynamics beyond periodic fluctuations in eclipsing binaries is significant, and quantifying these may be crucial in increasing our understanding of their underlying mechanisms.